 Step 3: Complete the Safeguarding in Athletics Online Education Resource.
 This can be accessed by booking online at AthleticsHub.

-Step 4: Attend a Time 2 Listen workshop.
+Step 4: Attend a three hour Time 2 Listen workshop.
 England Athletics is running a number of Time 2 Listen workshops between Oct 2019 – Jan 2020.
-You can book online now at AthleticsHub (only £25 for a one-day course) or contact your regional England Athletics Club Support Manager for further info (their details can be found on the Club Support page of our website).
+You can book online now at AthleticsHub (£25) or contact your regional England Athletics Club Support Manager for further info (their details can be found on the Club Support page of our website).
 Alternatively you can access multi-sport workshops via the Child Protection in Sport Unit (CPSU) via thecpsu.org.uk/training-events/

 Please ensure that you keep hold of your attendance/completion certificates, England Athletics will be carrying out annual club audits to ensure Club Welfare Officers have completed all the necessary training.